How to Make Thin Lashes Thicker: Extensions, Lifts, and More

 While losing your eyelashes, or watching them grow thin and sparse can be difficult, there are ways to help your lashes grow thicker and more youthful in appearance.

-Latisse Probably one of the most well-known eyelash enhancing serums on the market, Latisse, or bimatoprast, is FDA-approved to be applied nightly to enhance the look of your natural lashes.
-It can also be used for eyebrow hair: however, this is still considered an off-label use.
-Applying the Latissee lash serum as part of your nightly regimen will deliver improvements in the length, volume and fullness of your eyelashes.
+Latisse Probably one of the most well-known eyelash enhancing serums on the market, Latisse, or bimatoprost, is FDA-approved to be applied nightly to enhance the look of your natural lashes.
+It can also be used for eyebrow hair: however, this is still considered off-label use.
+Applying the Latisse lash serum as part of your nightly regimen will deliver improvements in the length, volume, and fullness of your eyelashes.

 Eyelash Implants Eyelash implants are a permanent solution to eyelash concerns.
 They add depth and fullness to the lashes by harvesting hair from other parts of the body and implanting them into the lash line.
 The hair used for this process comes from unnoticeable areas of the body, such as the back of the head or the legs.
 The only downside to this method is that transplanted hairs retain their natural properties and will need to be trained, trimmed, and curled to maintain a natural look.